magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

 the truth, this is where you must practise the Dhamma.
 Who is it who is happy?
 The mind is happy.
 Who suffers?
 The mind suffers.
 Wherever these things arise, that’s where they cease.
 Have you experienced happiness?
 Have you experienced suffering?
 This is our problem.
-If we know the cause of suffering, the end of suffering and the way leading to the end of suffering we can solve the problem.
+If we know *Dukkha,* the cause of suffering, the end of suffering and the way leading to the end of suffering we can solve the problem.

 There are two kinds of suffering: ordinary suffering and the extraordinary kind.
 Ordinary suffering is the suffering which is the